elanthis/sugar/doc/extend.rst

 files named sugar_function_foo.php to attempt to load up unknown function names.

-The `Sugar_Util_GetArg()` function is a utility function to help make writing Sugar function handlers easier.
-The first parameter is the
-$params array received by the Sugar function handler, the second parameter is the name of the parameter (when named parameters are used), and the third parameter is the default value to return if the argument was not specified.
-This provides behavior equivalent to PHP 6's ?: short-hand operator.

 Function return values will be passed back into the calling expression.
 As with all expressions, the result of a function call that is to be displayed will be escaped by default.
-To negate this behavior, use the ||raw modifier on the function call.
+To negate this behavior, use the raw modifier on the function call.

 Exposing objects to Sugar can introduce a potential security hazard if Sugar templates come from untrusted sources.
 By default, any